Turkey's first voters turn away from Erdogan - ExBulletin

 In Kasimpasa, a popular district of Istanbul where Erdogan played street football growing up, some are not afraid to denounce their native son.

 “Erdogan must go!
-All my neighbors will vote for him, but not me,” said Gokhan Celik, a 19-year-old in a green tracksuit, holding two flags bearing the president’s face.
+All my neighbors will vote for him, but not me,” said Gokhan Celik, a 19-year-old in a green tracksuit, holding two flags emblazoned with the president’s face.

 Firat Yurdayigit, 21, a textile worker, blamed Erdogan for building a third airport for Istanbul “instead of taking care of people”.